 Understanding your money situation is a key consideration to carrying you and your family through a job search and helping you make good financial decisions, whatever your new employment situation might be.

 Here’s an action plan to help you get your financial ducks in a row.

 It’s important to understand your financial parameters when considering looking for a new job.
 “I believe the number one step for getting financially organized is figuring out what your budget is,” says Markwell.
 “It sounds easy and like a no-brainer, but there are so many people who don’t do that.”

 Many financial advisors advise tracking expenses throughout the course of an entire year.
 You also can look at each month individually.
 Break your expenses into two categories: recurring and one-time occurrences.
 Remember on the recurring side to include those necessary and predictable expenses, such as property taxes and insurance payments, that do not hit in the particular month you’re tracking.
-From there, creating a budget is easier to do.
+From there,

 For Colleen Foley, who had spent the past eight years working at a health club, a change in employment came in 2019.
 “I had no notice,” says Foley, who lives in Bloomington, Minnesota.
 “I was called into HR and told they’re downsizing and reorganizing.
 There I am, 63, with no plans to retire for the foreseeable future.”

 As part of the process of filing for unemployment, Foley found Thrivent and realized that the first step she needed to take was putting her finances in order.